uit-cosmo/cosmoplots/README.md

 ### LaTeX dependency

-The default style uses the default LaTeX font Computer Modern,
+The default style uses LaTeX to render text and equations.
+The default font is the default LaTeX font Computer Modern.

 ```python
 text.usetex : True